Eat Just: 2016–present

+Lawsuits

+Eat Just has been the subject of a number of lawsuits, primarily over unpaid bills.
+In 2023, bioreactor specialist ABEC sued Eat Just in a lawsuit claiming breach of contract due to Eat Just not paying over $61 million worth of invoices.
+Insiders said to Wired in 2023 that the company had a culture of paying suppliers late or withholding payment entirely.
+In 2021, the company was sued by the landlord of its San Francisco headquarters, 2000 Folsom Partners LLC, over $2.6 million in overdue rent payments.
+Eat Just was also sued in 2021 by the Archer-Daniels-Midland Company over failing to pay a $15,000 2015 bill for hemp seeds, and by VWR International for $189,000 in unpaid debt.

 Food products

+Egg alternatives

 Eat Just develops and markets plant-based substitutes for foods that ordinarily use chicken eggs, such as scrambled eggs and mayonnaise.
-The company is best known for its plant-based JUST Egg made from mung beans.
+The company is best known for its plant-based Just Egg made from mung beans.
 According to Eat Just, the company has made the equivalent of 100 million eggs worth of food products as of March 2021.

 The company's egg substitutes are developed by finding plant proteins that serve a function eggs are normally used for, such as binding or emulsifying.
 For example, plant proteins are analyzed for molecular weight, amino acid sequences, and performance under heat or pressure.
 Much of the testing is focused on finding high-protein plants with specific types of proteins.

 Eat Just's first product, Beyond Eggs, was intended to replace eggs in baked goods and was released in February 2013.
 It is made with peas and other ingredients.
 Later on, Eat Just developed plant-based substitutes for mayonnaise and cookie dough.
 Initially, the company focused on foods that use eggs as an ingredient, like muffins.
 In July 2017, it started selling a substitute for scrambled eggs called Just Egg that is made from mung beans.
 It released a frozen version in January 2020.

+Meat alternatives

+In 2025, Eat Just started selling plant-based meat alternatives, under the "Just Meat" brand.
+Three flavors of plant-based chicken (with different seasonings) are available.